-Assurance People and Culture Date: 10/11/2022

-Presented by: Anne Rainsberry, Non-Executive Prepared Anne Rainsberry, Non-Director, Chair of People and Culture by: Executive Director, Chair of

-Committee People and Culture Committee

-Potential Industrial Action

-The committee was briefed on the potential for industrial action.
+Assurance report: People and Culture Committee Date: 10/11/2022 Summary report to: Trust B oard Date of meeting: 29/11/2022 Presented by: ainsberry, Non-Executive r, Chair of People and Culture tee Prepared by: Anne Rainsberry, Non- Executive Director, Chair of People and Culture Committee Matters for escalation: Potential Industrial Action The committee was briefed on the potential for industrial action.
 The ballot is taking place this month with potential industrial action taking place in December and January.
-Contingency plans are being developed with partners and the committee requested that these plans be presented to the November Board.
-At this time the planning assumption is CAT1 and some CAT2 will be protected but this is yet to be agreed.
-The committee also noted the considerable risk of handover delays to a depleted ambulance resource and requested assurance that plans will be in place to expedite handover during any action.
-The Board is asked to formally note this risk.
+Contingency plans are being developed with partners and the committee requested that these plan be presented to the November Board.
+At this time the planning assumption is CAT1 and some CAT2 will be protected but this is yet the be agreed.
+The committee also noted the considerable risk of handow delays to a depleted ambulance resource and requested assurance the plans will be in place to expedite handover during any action.
+The Boar is asked to formally note this risk.
+Vaccination There was concern expressed at the low levels of both flu and COVIE 19 vaccination which currently are 31.2% and 22.7% respectively.
+If na addressed this could have a considerable impact on operational performance.

-Vaccination

-There was concern expressed at the low levels of both flu and COVID 19 vaccination which currently are 31.2% and 22.7% respectively.
-If not addressed this could have a considerable impact on operational performance.
 Discussion took place on possible strategies to improve this including developing a package of incentives and these will be presented to the board.
 The board is asked to note this risk.

-Workforce planning and recruitment

-The committee noted the excellent progress on the Apprenticeship Programme.
-The LAS has been recognised as one of the top 100 Apprenticeship Employers nationally and the highest-ranking NHS Employer.
-The service has also received awards and recognition for its recruitment strategy from the Mayor and the London Region.
-The committee commended the tremendous work of the team recruitment and is as a result of lower fill rates in Q1 and Q2 of this year.
+Other matters considered: recruitment strategy from the committee commended the The committee received a p projection is that of the 1,41 cellent progr peen recognis nationally and also received te Mayor and tremendous presentation of 2 wte require on is that the sed as one of the top 100 I the highest-ranking NHS I awards and recognition for its the London Region.
+The work of the team on recruitment.
+The current ed there will be a gap of 123 wte full plan will be delivered in Q2 recruitment and is as a result of lower fill rates in Q1 and Q2 of this year.
 Fill rates at the current time are much improved and are now at 100% for paramedics and 96% for AAPs

-The committee received a presentation on recruitment.
-The current projection is that of the 1,412 wte required there will be a gap of 123 wte against plan.
-The expectation is that the full plan will be delivered in Q2 of 23/24.
-The shortfall is almost exclusively in paramedic and AAP